geokyr/diploma-thesis/README.md

 ### Dataset
 The experiments use a dataset of **Synthetic 10-hour Traffic Simulations for Central Athens** generated with SUMO.
 The dataset contains three trace files (train, test, rain) with Floating Car Data (FCD) including vehicle coordinates, speed, fuel, and waiting time.

-**The dataset will automatically download when running experiments.** Alternatively, you can manually download it from the [Zenodo Dataset Repository].
+**The dataset will automatically download when running experiments.** Alternatively, you can manually download it from the [Zenodo Dataset Repository](https://zenodo.org/records/16950674).

 Available formats: CSV and Parquet (~3.3 GB total)